Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Experimental Methodology

+\textbf{Baselines.} Our baselines contain several models in the settings of single modality retrieval, divide-and-conquer, and universal multi-modal retrieval.

+\textit{Single modality retrieval}.
+In this setting, we represent image documents with captions and employ text retrievers, BM25 and DPR~\citep{karpukhin2020dense} as baselines.
+DPR is trained with NQ~\citep{kwiatkowski2019natural}, which is similar to the textual source of WebQA.
+Then we continuously train DPR with in-batch and hard negatives to implement NQ-DPR and NQ-ANCE models.

+\textit{Divide-and-conquer.} We first employ three widely used retrievers, BM25, VinVL-DPR, and CLIP-DPR, to conduct text-text retrieval and text-image retrieval.
+Then the multi-modality retrieval results are fused according to their uni-modal rank reciprocals or oracle modality routing.
+The latter one shows the upper bound of the retrieval performance of our divide-and-conquer models.

+\textit{Multi-modal retrieval.} In our experiments, we also build two multi-modal retrieval baselines: VinVL-DPR and CLIP-DPR.
+VinVL-DPR and CLIP-DPR represent image documents with caption and picture features.
+And then they optimize VLP models, VinVL~\citep{zhang2021vinvl} and CLIP~\citep{radford2021learning}, with in-batch negatives to learn universal representations for multi-modal retrieval.

-\textbf{Implementation Details.} During training VL-UnivSearch, we employ the text and image encoders from CLIP, truncate the text with max length of 77\footnote{\url{https://github.com/openai/CLIP}} and set batch size to 64, learning rate=$5e-6$, max training epoch to 20, and the temperature hyperparameter $\tau=0.01$.
-In our experiments, we sample two hard negatives of different modalities ($k=1$) from retrieved Top 100 candidates using inbatch-trained VL-UnivSearch.
-All models are tuned with AdamW optimizer, evaluated per 500 steps, and early stop step as 5.
+\textbf{Implementation Details.} During training UniVL-DR, we employ the text and image encoders from CLIP, truncate the text with the max length of 77\footnote{\url{https://github.com/openai/CLIP}} and set the batch size to 64, learning rate=$5e-6$, max training epoch to 20, and the temperature hyperparameter $\tau=0.01$.
+In our experiments, we retrieve Top 100 documents using CLIP-DPR and sample two hard negatives of different modalities ($k=1$) from these candidates.
+All models are tuned with AdamW optimizer, are evaluated per 500 steps, and set early stop step as 5.
 More experimental details are shown in Appendix~\ref{appendix:exp}.